Viper-Gtr/TamaDroppy/README.md

 # TamaDroppy
- Digital Egg Drop Egg
+ Digital Egg Drop Egg - original from /CNCKitchen/TamaDroppy

- Initial Release - More Info to be added the next days.
+I wanted to make such an egg for a long time, but Stefan was quicker.

+So here is my custom PCB and CAD-files.
+It a little bit differnet assambeled, but the same screen position and external dimensions.